Separated But Living In The Same House…And Sleeping In The Same Bed

 But what happens when a couple decides to separate and stay in the same house…and then decide to stay in the same bed?
 That’s what’s going on with this couple:

-My girlfriend and I are separated but living under the same roof.
+My wife and I are separated but living under the same roof.
 It was really weird at first but slowly getting better.
 We still sleep in the same bed and still get intimate from time to time.
 It’s like we just don’t know what we really want.
 One minute we are arguing and the next minute we are really sweet to each other.
 I really don’t know where to go from here.
 We have one car and there are 4 kids involved.
 Any advice would be appreciated.

 Ok, so I just wrote “no one should judge a couple for any decision they make regarding a living situation while separated,” so without being judgmental, I am going to talk about why what they are doing is so wrong on so many levels.
 Again, not judging, just trying to offer my opinion in hopes it will help.